ImpulseAdventure/GUIslice-Builder/builder/docs/FAQ.md

   gslc_ElemSetTxtStr(&m_gui, m_pMyBTN, "????");
 ```

-Do note however, The button can't dynamically change size at runtime so don't place more characters then will fit in the button's frame.
+Note however, The button can't dynamically change size at runtime so don't place more characters then will fit in the button's frame.

 ### How can I reset the buffer of the XTextBox element?